ameli/restoreio/docs/source/user_guide/input_data.rst

 The Geometric Dilution of Precision (GDOP) is relevant to HF radar datasets, and it quantifies the effect of the geometric configuration of the HF radars on the uncertainty in velocity estimates.
 To gain a better understanding of the GDOP variables, we recommend referring to Section 2 of :ref:`[2] <ref2>`.

-When you enable the ``uncertainty_quant`` option in :func:`restoreio.restore` to generate ensembles of velocity field for uncertainty quantification, the :ref:`Ocean's East and North Velocity Error Variables <ocean-vel-err-var-sec>` are used.
+When you enable the ``uncertainty_quant`` option in :func:`restoreio.restore` to generate ensemble of velocity field for uncertainty quantification, the :ref:`Ocean's East and North Velocity Error Variables <ocean-vel-err-var-sec>` are used.
 However, for uncertainty quantification purposes, you have the alternative option of providing the GDOP variables instead of the velocity error variables.

-For further details on the usage of GDOP variables, refer to :ref:`Generating Ensembles <generating-ensembles>` section.
+For further details on the usage of GDOP variables, refer to :ref:`Generating Ensemble <generating-ensemble>` section.

 Set Scale Velocity Error Entry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~